MDMAinsley/AutoUpdater/README.md

 *Add support for custom items*

 ## Changelog
+### -- v0.4.3
+Fixed the player2 inventory bug
+Fixed going over the allowed limit bug for new items

 ### -- v0.4.2
 I didn't update the program version again last time ...
 But this version for sure works!